berge-is-bome/d2wc/docs/project/lua-event-handoff.md

 1. `Cancel`
 2. `Configure`

-The pointer is positioned on `Cancel` so the safer action is the immediate click target.
+The pointer is positioned on `Cancel` automatically..

 Choosing `Configure` opens the normal GTK configurator.
 Choosing `Cancel` closes the prompt without opening the configurator.